anncatton/react-motorcycles/README.md

 $ npm install

-This will create the package.json file for all the dependencies.
+This will install all the dependencies locally.

 Then in src/client/app/index.jsx, make sure to add your own EatSleepRide token on line 7: